 Whether you choose the easy valve or the solid valve, the vapor quality from the Volcano Classic is unmatched.
 You will be pleased with the rich, flavorful, dense vapor that this machine produces time and again.

 Although this desktop vaporizer is designed for use with dried herbs, it easily handles waxes and oils as well.
 No need for a separate vaporizer for your concentrates.

 The Volcano Classic is less expensive than its digital counterpart but the analog version will get the job done just as easily.
 The only thing you are really missing is the digital display, digital temperature control and the automatic shut off feature.

-Because of the exceptional vapour quality and how easy the Volcano Classic is to use, it will quickly become your favourite way to draw vapour at home or for sharing with friends.
+Because of the exceptional vapor quality and how easy the Volcano Classic is to use, it will quickly become your favorite way to draw vapor at home or for sharing with friends.
 The sheer amount you use this vaporizer will make it worth the cost.